IRT-Open-Source/scf/README.md

 don't conform will most probably fail further SCF conversions or will otherwise lead to unexpected results.

+#### SRT2SRTXML
+The SRT2SRTXML script decodes the SRT file and exports it in an XML representation that can be used for further processing with XML technologies or for debugging purposes.

 ### Tests
 The test files that are used as test input for a module are named